-The famous drag racer Lonnie 'Lucky Man' Johnson is the star of the Fast Company, managed by the corrupt Phil Adamson Lonnie is the mentor of the promising funny car racer Billy 'The Kid' Brocker.
-When Adamson makes a deal with Lonnie's competitor Gary 'The Blacksmith' Black, he takes the funny car from Lonnie and Billy.
-But they decide to steal the car and run independently in the next race.
-But Adamson intends to use any means to stop Loonie.Written by
+Famous drag racer Lonnie 'Lucky Man' Johnson drives a funny car and is the star driver of his sponsor Fast Company, managed by the corrupt Phil Adamson.
+He also becomes a mentor to the promising racer Billy 'The Kid' Crocker.
+When Adamson makes a deal with Lonnie's competitor, Gary 'The Blacksmith' Black, he steals the funny car from Lonnie and Billy.
+When they find out, they take back the car with plans to run it independently in the next race.
+This infuriates Adamson, who aims to put a clamp on his former star's plans by any means necessary.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 In the race between Lonnie and Gary in the funny cars the wheel rims change.
 At the start they are full dish wheels then at the finish of the race they have changed to five spoke star wheels.
 See more »